gruLayer

 Gated Recurrent Unit Layer

-A GRU layer is an RNN layer that learns dependencies between time steps in time series and sequence data.
+A GRU layer is an RNN layer that learns dependencies between time steps in time-series and sequence data.

 The hidden state of the layer at time step t contains the output of the GRU layer for this time step.
 At each time step, the layer adds information to or removes information from the state.
 The layer controls these updates using gates.

-The following components control the hidden state of the layer.
+These components control the hidden state of the layer.

 Component | Purpose |